Nonameentered/nonameentered.github.io/about.md

   </div>
   <div class="item__content">
     <div class="item__description">
         <p>Hi!
-I am a Thai-Chinese-American interested in Asian American studies, education, and programming.
+I'm a Thai-Chinese-American student interested in Asian American studies, education, and programming.
-  A Class of 2020 graduate of the Science, Mathematics, and Computer Science Magnet Program at Montgomery Blair High School, After a gap year, I will continue my education at Yale University.</p>
+I graduated from the Science, Mathematics, and Computer Science Magnet Program at Montgomery Blair High School as part of the Class of 2020.
+  After a gap year, I will be attending Yale University.</p>
         <p>Contact me at <a target="_blank" href="https://mailhide.io/e/5MddT">m......@gmail.com</a></p>

     </div>